aviadshiber/BionicEyeArduino/README.md

 # BionicEyeArduino
-the Arduino components for the BionicEye project
+the Arduino components (Shoe and belt) for the BionicEye project